 Restricted assets include net assets that are restricted for use either externally by creditors, grantors, contributors, or laws and regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
-As of December 31, 2009, the District had restricted net assets as follows:
+As of December 31, 2010, the District had restricted net assets as follows:

-nmental ivities
+Governmental Activities

 Restricted net assets:

-Emergency reserve \$ 46,000
+Emergency reserve \$ 63,000

-Revenues pledged for debt service 19,143
+Revenues pledged for debt service 480,622

-Conservation trust fund 19,169
+Conservation Trust Fund 7

-Total restricted net assets \$ 84,312
+Total restricted net assets \$ 543,629

+The District's unrestricted net assets as of December 31, 2010 are \$(67,006,323).
 In the current and previous years, the District transferred bond proceeds to Town for the construction of facilities benefiting both Districts pursuant to the Regional Facilities Construction Agreements.
 The long-term debt which funded the construction of these facilities remains an obligation of the District.
-This deficit net asset balance of \$(66,477,426) is reflected on the District's statement of net assets.